aspenhan/destructive-multi-dimensional-reference-points/research-assessment.md

         -   Grader comments: Your use of main-data-cleaning.R is a little odd.
             1. You read in a file and write out to the same file, which is generally not a good idea, since you can lose original data this way, and scripts won't work on processed data the same way they would have worked on raw data.
             2. You don't need to do a whole read-in/write-out thing in a soucred script.
 The .R script you have now is really a stand-alone script.
 It doesn't need to be run every time the .qmd is knit.
 You should just have that run when you need to update data, then have the .qmd read in the data from the file you wrote out to.
+            I have rectified this to export intermediate data files in the quarto document instead of in the sourced R script.

 10. Use `dplyr` and `tidyr` functions to transform data

     1. Uses at least 3 unique `dplyr` functions